-When you use a credit card to pay for goods or services worth between £100 and £30,000, you are protected by the Section 75 law.
+When you use a credit card to pay for goods or services worth between £100 and £30,000, you are protected by Section 75 of the Consumer Credit Act.
 That means you could get your money back if something’s wrong and the company goes under, or if you don’t receive what you have paid for.

 Section 75 doesn’t apply when you use your debit card.
 It also doesn’t apply if you buy something for less than £100, or over £30,000, on your credit card.

 Yes, you can use the Chargeback scheme regardless of how much you’ve spent on your credit card.
-However, if you’ve spent £100 to £30,000, you can use Section 75 protection to get a refund.
+However, if you’ve spent £100 to £30,000 on a credit card, you can use Section 75 protection to get a refund.